Deticaru/CK3-DNA-Duplicator/README.md

 - pywebview, Nuitka, pythonnet

 ---
-For issues or suggestions, open an issue on GitHub or contact the author.
+For issues or suggestions, open an issue on GitHub.